Reciprocating engine: History

-An early known example of rotary to reciprocating motion is the crank mechanism.
-The earlier hand-operated cranks appeared in China during the Han Dynasty (202 BC–220 AD).
-The Chinese used the crank-and-connecting rod for operating querns as far back as the Western Han dynasty (202 BC–9 AD).
-Eventually crank-and-connecting rods were used in the inter-conversion of rotary and reciprocating motion for other applications such as flour-sifting, silk-reeling machines, treadle spinning wheels, and furnace bellows driven either by horses or waterwheels.
-Several saw mills in Roman Asia and Byzantine Syria during the 3rd–6th centuries AD had a crank and connecting rod mechanism which converted the rotary motion of a water wheel into the linear movement of saw blades.
-In 1206, Arab engineer Al-Jazari invented a crankshaft.

 The reciprocating engine developed in Europe during the 18th century, first as the atmospheric engine then later as the steam engine.
 These were followed by the Stirling engine and internal combustion engine in the 19th century.
 Today the most common form of reciprocating engine is the internal combustion engine running on the combustion of petrol, diesel, liquefied petroleum gas (LPG) or compressed natural gas (CNG) and used to power motor vehicles and engine power plants.

 One notable reciprocating engine from the World War II era was the 28-cylinder, 3500 hp Pratt & Whitney R-4360 Wasp Major radial engine.
 It powered the last generation of large piston-engined planes before jet engines and turboprops took over from 1944 onward.
 It had a total engine capacity of 71.5 L, and a high power-to-weight ratio.